-Partners Activities to be done Materials and external resources needed Kind of vegetable or its product needed in the market The kind of relations you will have with customers How best you make the customers get/sell your vegetable as and Who are different customers you can sell to? when they need money is ivolved and managing a What amounts of money will your vegetable garden bring?
+Partners Activities to be done Materials and external resources needed Kind of vegetable or its product needed in the market The kind of relations you will have with customers How best you make the customers get/sell your vegetable as and Who are different customers you can sell to? when they need How much money is ivolved What amounts of mo in growing and managing a bring? vegetable? , etable garden